Technology Change is Inevitable, Resistance is Futile

 People in the West are increasingly using vitamins and health food supplements and stronger medications like steroids to increase their physical and mental performance.
 At first these things were used mainly by health food junkies, but more and more, people use these items to alter or enhance their mental and physical performance, in addition to improving their health.
 Who can forget those German Olympians who infamously increased their performance with the use of steroids?
 Other athletes aren't immune, either--the organizers of the Tour de France has recently increased mandatory testing of cyclists in this famous race due to performance enhancing drug abuses.

 Prosthetics are another Borg-like adaptation.
 They have become increasingly sophisticated, too.
 Robotic arms and legs restore people's ambulation.
 Artificial hips and knees are so common that lots of people go through two or three in their lifetimes.
 Now, with the completion of the Human Genome project and the adaptation of biomedical research, synthetic organs like eyes, livers, and hearts aren't very far in the future.
+After my husband was diagnosed with a brain tumor the size of a golf ball, he now wears a digital hearing aid implanted directly into his skull.
+It is better than living with one ear.
+Locutus paved the way.

 Plastic Surgery and cosmetic dentistry are examples of Borg-like adaptations that used to be available to only a few Hollywood elite.
 A beautiful white smile that replaces aging and coffee-stained teeth is just one example of an alteration to a person's physical appearance that can be used to enhance a person's chances for success in relationships and business.
 Cosmetic dentistry is simply Darwin's survival of the fittest hard at work.